How your information will be used

 - The Company will also collect personal data about you from third parties, such as information from criminal records checks or prior employers or referring agencies/agents.
 The organisation will seek information from third parties only once a job offer to you has been made and will inform you that it is doing so.
 The Company will also use websites such as LinkedIn and social media sites to understand more about your background to the extent this is relevant to the role you apply for or are being considered for.

-collect and process a range of information about you.
+- We collect and process a range of information about you.
 This includes:

 - Your name, address and contact details, including email address and telephone number;

 - details of your qualifications, skills, experience and employment history;

 - whether the organisation needs to make reasonable adjustments during the recruitment process;

 - information about your entitlement to work in the UK; and

 - Data will be stored in a range of different places, including on paper-based recruitment documentation, on your online application record, in HR management systems and on other IT systems (including email).

 - The Company needs to process data to take steps at your request prior to entering into a contract with you.
 It also needs to process your data to enter into a contract with you.
 In some cases, we need to process data to ensure that we are complying with our legal obligations.
 For example, it is required to check a successful applicant’s eligibility to work in the UK before employment starts.
 The Company has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
 Processing data from job applicants allows us to manage the recruitment process, assess and confirm a candidate’s suitability for employment and decide to whom to offer a job.
 We may also need to process data from job applicants to respond to and defend against legal claims.